Frendy-Wu/Tencent-Voduploader/README.md

-# Liuguang VOD Uploader
+# TencentVOD VOD Uploader

 [简体中文](README.zh-CN.md)

-Liuguang VOD Uploader is a lightweight Windows desktop application for uploading local video files directly to Tencent Cloud Video on Demand (VOD).
+TencentVOD VOD Uploader is a lightweight Windows desktop application for uploading local video files directly to Tencent Cloud Video on Demand (VOD).
 It is designed for small internal teams that need a simple upload workflow without deploying an additional application server.

 Videos are transferred directly from the user's computer to Tencent Cloud VOD through the official server upload SDK.